iconify/website/docs/usage/svg/no-code/index.md

 ## API

-If you know name of icon you want to use, you can download SVG from Iconify API.
+If you know the name of the icon you want to use, you can download SVG from Iconify API.

 Iconify API is an open source hosted (or self-hosted) service for developers.
 Public Iconify API servers host over 60,000 icons from more than 70 open source icon sets.